 The Dol Temple of Puthia is a unique structure, located opposite side of the palace.
-Built in 1778 A.D. by Jamindar Bhubanendra Roy of Puthia royal family, the temple is a four storied, 20 miters high square shaped structure.
-Every upper stories has become smaller than the lower one, giving it a pyramidal shape.
-It has a doomed single spire with finial top.
+Built in 1778 A.D. by Jamindar Bhubanendra Roy of the Puthia royal family, the temple is a four-storied, 20 miters high square-shaped structure.
+Every upper story has become smaller than the lower one, giving it a pyramidal shape.
+It has a doomed single spire with a finial top.

-The temple has open balcony in four sides on every story.
-It is open on all four sides, with a total of 64 entrance combining the all for stories.
+The temple has an open balcony on four sides of every story.
+It is open on all four sides, with a total of 64 entrances combining all four stories.
 The view from the top floor can help visualize why the temple is located in the middle of the village.
 It was perhaps used to display deities of gods and goddesses during festivals.
 Dol Temple is a must visiting structure while visiting Puthia.
-Check out here to know more about the temple village Puthia in Bangladesh: Puthia – An amazing village in Bangladesh full of beautiful temples.
+Check out here to know more about the temple village Puthia in Bangladesh: Puthia Temple Complex: A village full of historic Hindu temples in Bangladesh.

 Have you ever visited the Dol Temple of Puthia?
 How impressive have you found it?
 Have I missed something here?
-Share your thoughts and experience in comment.
-Any question about visiting the Dol Temple of Puthia?
+Share your thoughts and experience in the comment.
+Any questions about visiting the Dol Temple of Puthia?
 Ask us here!
-Consider sharing it in social media so that more travelers can know about this beautiful country which is little known to everyone.
+Consider sharing it on social media so that more travelers can know about this beautiful country which is little known to everyone.

-Check out our archaeological tours in Bangladesh to visit the most impressive archaeological sites including Dol Temple of Puthia, and our Bangladesh tour packages and holiday packages in Bangladesh to visit Bangladesh with comfort.
+Check out our archaeological tours in Bangladesh to visit the most impressive archaeological sites including the Dol Temple of Puthia, and our 1-7 days tour packages in Bangladesh, and 8-28 days holiday packages in Bangladesh to visit Bangladesh with comfort.